Ardaman has a new addition to their exploration fleet.

 Safety was the primary consideration in the design and construction of our HET-CPT.
 The press was set on a skew angle inside the cab creating a larger work area for the two-person crew.
 An oversized push port, large enough to install steel casing from inside the truck, as well as an automatic rod cleaning system and pedal operated clamps helps to keep hands clean and away from pinch points and operators away from danger zones.
 Cameras monitor both the front and back of the rig as well as underneath for easy and precise setup on test locations.
 The hydraulic press is fully enclosed inside a 14-gauge steel cab that is foam insulated which, in conjunction with dual integral air conditioning units, keep operators cool all day.
 Wall mounted TV screens allow observers to see results in real time without having to approach the press area.

 Our HET-CPT is currently loaded with both conventional 1.44-inch HT digital cones as well as the larger 1.75-inch digital VTK cones specifically adapted for grout - through purposes.
 Grout is pumped through PVC tubing housed inside the steel rod string using a high pressure chemical grout pump.
-This approach is highly useful for push depths and locations that may encountered artesian type groundwater flows or even gas pressures.
+This approach is highly useful for push depths and locations that may encounter artesian type groundwater flows or even gas pressures.

 Regardless, we hope this new rig may be of interest to you and please do not hesitate to reach out to us for whatever cone application you may have in mind.